Paris in the interwar period: Art, music and literature

 Paris in the 1920s and 1930s was the home and meeting place of some of the world's most prominent painters, sculptors, composers, dancers, poets and writers.
 For those in the arts, it was, as Ernest Hemingway described it, "A moveable feast".
-Paris offered an exceptional number of galleries, art dealers, and a network of wealthy patrons who offered commissions and held salons.The center of artistic activity shifted from the heights of Montmartre to the neighborhood of Montparnasse, where colonies of artists settled.
-They met at the cafes there, around the intersection of Boulevard Montparnasse and'Boulevard Raspail, at the cafés ‘’Le Jockey’’, Le Dôme, La Rontonde, and after 1927, La Coupole.
+Paris offered an exceptional number of galleries, art dealers, and a network of wealthy patrons who offered commissions and held salons.
+The center of artistic activity shifted from the heights of Montmartre to the neighbourhood of Montparnasse, where colonies of artists settled.
+They met at the cafes there, around the intersection of Boulevard Montparnasse and Boulevard Raspail, at the cafés Le Jockey, Le Dôme, La Rotonde, and after 1927, La Coupole.

-In the 1920s, Andre Warnod coined the term Ecole de Paris, meaning School of Paris when describing the group of mostly immigrant artists who settled and worked in Paris, many of these artists were Jews.
-These artists were characterized by artistic freedom and an expressionist tendency.
+In the 1920s, André Warnod coined the term Ecole de Paris, meaning School of Paris, when describing the group of mostly immigrant artists who settled and worked in Paris; many of these artists were Jews.
+These artists were characterised by artistic freedom and an expressionist tendency.
 Some have called the School of Paris a loose term in describing the artists.